indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 A [version control system](https://en.wikipedia.org/wiki/Version_control "Version Control") is an essential collaboration tool used in software engineering.
 I think for most developers, it is a tool for sharing work in a co-operative manner.
 For the most part, this is correct.
+Multiple developers can work on the same codebase without overwriting each other's work.
 But VCSs also play an important role—something that cannot be understated—in tracking the history of changes in a codebase.
+But a history is only good if it's well documented.
 This leads me to the topic of this post—commit messages and how to write a good one.

 This post centered around [Git](https://git-scm.com/ "Git"), but the basic concepts apply to other VCSs as well.

-## How to write good commit messages
+## Bad commit messages

 To understand what's a good commit message, let's start with a few examples of bad ones.
 I dug through some old git repositories and found some gems that I have written.